blockout22/TFIT/PatchNotes/Update_2.0.0.md

 ## New Stuff

 - **Overlay Overhaul**
+  - You can now configure the following in the mod configs:
+    - If the overlay is enabled at all
+    - X/Y offset and scale of the overlay
+    - How far in centimeters to check for what you're looking at
+    - If the overlay should be updated when what you're looking at hasn't changed (performance)
+    - How frequently to update the overlay (in seconds)
+    - Mod name blacklist.
+For example, include `Satisfactory`, and the overlay won't show when looking at vanilla content
   - Expanded target support.
-See what mod added the following content, as well as some extra info
+See what mod added the following content, as well as some extra contextual info
     - Names of **Buildings**
       - ![Manufacturer](https://i.imgur.com/WcLnRWZ.jpeg)
     - Name, health, AI task status, and drops of **Creatures**